 Under an unfixed-frequency external clock mode, for example, the grouping sampling principle is the same as that of the fixed-frequency external clock mode.
 Under this mode, users can control any channel and any number of data.

-Users will connect the control signals with the clock input of the card (CLK\IN), set the required sampling frequency and sampling cycles.
+Users will connect the control signals with the clock input of the card (CLKIN), set the sampling channels and Loops of group.
 When there are external clock signals, it will sample the data which is set by users.
-Because the external clock frequency is not fixed, the size of external clock cycle is inconsistent but to meet: the external clock cycle $\geq$ the internal clock sampling period $\times$ the total number of sampling channels $\times$ cycles of group + AD chip conversion time, , otherwise, the external clock edge appearing in the group conversion time will be ignored.
+Because the external clock frequency is not fixed, the size of external clock cycle is inconsistent but to meet: the external clock cycle \geq the internal clock sampling period × the total number of sampling channels × Loops of group + AD chip conversion time, , otherwise, the external clock edge appearing in the group conversion time will be ignored.